Sustainable-Solutions-Lab/global-lorenz/README.md

 - Lorenz, M. O. (1905).
 Methods of measuring the concentration of wealth. *Publications of the American Statistical Association*, 9(70), 209-219.
 - Gastwirth, J. L. (1972).
 The estimation of the Lorenz curve and Gini index. *The Review of Economics and Statistics*, 306-316.
+- Villasenor, J., and B. Arnold (1989).
+Elliptical Lorenz curves. *Journal of Econometrics*, 40, 327–338.
+- Ortega, P., M.A.
+Fernández, M. Ladoux, A. García (1991).
+A new functional form for estimating Lorenz curves. *Review of Income and Wealth*, 37, 447-452.
+- Sarabia, J., E. Castillo and D. Slottje (1999).
+An Ordered Family of Lorenz Curves. *Journal of Econometrics*, 91, 43-60.
+- Kakwani, N. (1980).
+On a Class of Poverty Measures. *Econometrica*, 48, 437–446.
+- Hajargasht, G. & Griffiths, W. E. (2022).
+Pareto-Lorenz Curves (survey of Lorenz curve forms including generalized quadratic and beta). https://fbe.unimelb.edu.au/__data/assets/pdf_file/0006/1965867/2022HajargashtGrifffiths.pdf
 - World Bank.
 (2023).
 World Development Indicators.

 ## License